msieg/deep-music-visualizer/README.md

 ### Tempo sensitivity

-The tempo sensitivity controls how rapidly the noise vector (overall size, position, and orientation of objects) will react to changes in volume and tempo.
+The tempo sensitivity controls how rapidly the noise vector (i.e. the overall size, position, and orientation of objects in the images) will react to changes in volume and tempo.
 The higher the number, the higher the sensitivity.

 Recommended range: 0.5 – 0.3
 Default: 0.2